puneethkanna/battery-notifier/README.md

 * `pip3 install psuitl`
 * ```pip3 install win10toast```

-Tkinter is installed by default in windows, if not download and install Active TCL.
+Tkinter is installed by default in windows when installing python, if not download and install Active TCL.